 Deploy ScalarDB Analytics in Public Cloud Environments

 This guide explains how to deploy ScalarDB Analytics in a public cloud environment.
 ScalarDB Analytics consists of two main components: a ScalarDB Analytics server and Apache Spark.
-In this guide, you can choose either Amazon EMR or Databricks for the Spark environment.
-For details about ScalarDB Analytics, refer to ScalarDB Analytics Design.
+In this guide, you can choose Amazon EMR, Databricks, or Azure Synapse Analytics for the Spark environment.

-Deploy ScalarDB Analytics catalog server
+Deploy ScalarDB Analytics server

 ScalarDB Analytics requires a catalog server to manage metadata and data source connections.
-The catalog server should be deployed by using Helm charts on a Kubernetes cluster.
+The catalog server should be deployed by using Helm Charts on a Kubernetes cluster.

 After deploying the catalog server, note the following information for Spark configuration: